 7. Give It a Modern Twist

 Sarees are incredible, traditional items of clothing.
-However, you might want to pay respect to tradition while being up to date.
+However, you might want to pay respect to tradition while being up to date with the latest fashion trends.
 If you want to do something more modern, there are some fantastic ways to style your saree.
 For example, you could wear a jacket over your saree.
 It could be long-sleeved, or it could be a short waistcoat/vest jacket.
 A smaller jacket still allows your saree to shine but adds extra embellishment too.
 If you look at sarees on the catwalk, you can even find sarees worn with suspenders.
 Use them on some flowing pants or your skirt for a unique touch to your outfit.
 You could also add a belt to your saree, giving it an easy and simple twist.

 8. Choosing a Blouse Style